valentejorge/appeteats/README.md

 I followed Flask's factory architecture [(see more in documentation)](https://flask.palletsprojects.com/en/3.0.x/patterns/appfactories/) so I modularized my project, because after working on it a little and seeing that there were already too many lines and I couldn't find it, it became very difficult to make any progress, as I would first need to understand where things were and then implement a new functionality.

+So I searched a lot for how to format in the best way, always trying to apply good practices (most of the time), I learned a lot about architecture and design patterns, [(this video helped me a lot with that, thank you Bruno Rocha)](https://www.youtube.com/watch?v=-qWySnuoaTM), and after modularizing you can notice that inside the module there are 5 directories: extensions, routes, statics, tests, models and in the root you can find the canonical flask files such as app.py, requirements.py...

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.